octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.12 - 2023-06-12 =
+* Added support for Jupix
+* Cater for no display address/title in logs table

 = 1.0.11 - 2023-06-11 =
 * Added support for Expert Agent